fofr/paulhayes.photography/source/_posts/polecat.md

   - summer
 ---

-This polecat was dancing about, very rarely stopping for anything.
-For a split second he raised his head in just the right position, the warm midsummer light catching his face amongst the flowers.
+This polecat, at the British Wildlife Centre, was dancing about, very rarely stopping for anything.
+For a split second it raised its head in just the right position, the warm midsummer light catching its face through the yellow flowers.